JanWilczek/wolf-sound-blog/_posts/dsp/2022-03-28-fir-with-simd.md

      (adsbygoogle = window.adsbygoogle || []).push({});
 </script>

+## 2 Sides of Optimization

+If you want to make any software execute as fast as possible, there are two ways in which you can achieve this:

+1. Optimal algorithm.
+2. Efficient implementation.

+The same principles apply to DSP code.
+To have a fast [finite-impulse response (FIR) filter]({% post_url 2020-06-20-the-secret-behind-filtering %}) in code, you can either

+1. use an algorithm with a optimal lower bound on execution time, such as the [fast convolution via the Fourier transform domain]({% post_url 2021-05-14-fast-convolution %}), or
+2. take advantage of hardware and software resources to efficiently implement time-domain convolution.
+This typically means using [single instruction, multiple data (SIMD) instructions]({% post_url fx/2022-02-12-simd-in-dsp %}) to vectorize your code.

 ## When Should We Use Time-Domain Filtering?

 You may be asking yourself

-> Since we have **fast** convolution, why would we ever need a time-domain implementation of it?
+> Since we have a **fast** convolution algorithm, why would we ever need a time-domain implementation of it?

 The fast convolution algorithm's lower bound on its execution time is of $O(N \log N)$ type, where $N$ could be the length of the input signal or the filter (let's not specify this exactly because it depends on the case).
 The lower bound on the linear convolution's execution time is of $O(N^2)$ type [Wefers2015].

 First of all, it means that for sufficiently small $N$, the linear convolution algorithm will be faster than the fast convolution algorithm.

-Second of all, if we vectorize our code wisely, we may be able to create an even larger advantage for the linear convolution.
-That is thanks to the fact, that fast convolution operates on complex numbers, whereas linear convolution always uses real numbers.
+Second of all, fast convolution operates on complex numbers, whereas linear convolution always uses real numbers.
+This effectively means that the fast convolution needs to process twice as much data as the linear convolution.

-If that confuses you, think about sorting algorithms.
-In general, [Quicksort](https://en.wikipedia.org/wiki/Quicksort) is considered to be the fastest sorting algorithm.
-But if you look at sorting implementations, such as `std::sort`, you will see that after dividing the sorted container into sufficiently small parts, a quadratic algorithm, such as [insertion sort](https://en.wikipedia.org/wiki/Insertion_sort) is used to sort the elements within.
-(I've just found that this strategy is called [Introsort](https://en.wikipedia.org/wiki/Introsort) 😃).
+If the fact that the time-domain convolution may be faster than the fast convolution confuses you, think about sorting algorithms.
+In general, [quicksort](https://en.wikipedia.org/wiki/Quicksort) is considered to be the fastest sorting algorithm.
+But if you look at sorting implementations, such as `std::sort`, you will see that it only initially uses the quicksort.
+After dividing the sorted container into sufficiently small parts, a quadratic algorithm, such as [insertion sort](https://en.wikipedia.org/wiki/Insertion_sort), is used to sort the elements within.
+(I've just found that this strategy is called [introsort](https://en.wikipedia.org/wiki/Introsort) 😃).

-With that explain, we can look into how to efficiently implement FIR filtering in the time domain.
+With that explained, we can look into how to efficiently implement FIR filtering in the time domain.

-## How to speed up FIR filter Implementation?
+## How to Speed Up FIR Filter Implementation?

 In short: via SIMD.